oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 See :ref:`ldapconnections` for a fuller example.

-Internal hook functions for the “tcp” and “tcps” protocols are pre-registered but can be overridden, if needed.
+Internal protocol hook functions for the "tcp" and "tcps" protocols are pre-registered but can be overridden, if needed.
 If any other protocol has not been registered, then connecting will result in an error.

 Calling :meth:`~oracledb.register_protocol()` with the ``hook_function``
 parameter set to None will result in a previously registered user function